Enjoy a day in a beautiful garden from 4 to 6 May 2019 and support our Stitch In Time campaign

-Morton Hall Gardens, Morton Hall Lane, B96 6SJ
+Morton Hall Gardens, Morton Hall Lane, Redditch, B96 6SJ

 We regret that, due to uneven ground and gravel pathways, the gardens are not suitable for wheelchairs or pushchairs.
 Morton Hall Gardens are private and therefore paths and stepping stones are not secured as they would be in a public garden.
 While they do their best to guide visitors safely across uneven surfaces, people visit at their own risk.

 The toilets available can only be accessed via a few steps and may be unsuitable for those with mobility issues.